aptech/docs/docs/fred_series_search_tags.rst

 Purpose
 ----------------

 Get the FRED tags for a series search.
 Optionally, filter results by tag name, tag group, or tag search.
-See the related request :func:`fred_series_search`/related_tags.
+See the related request :func:`fred_series_search_related_tags`.

 Format